PAREL-ENGLISH-SCHOOL/VoiceAi/README.md

 # Voice AI : the ultimate ai

+Download the Latest Version of Python from [python.org](https://python.org)

 Getting required keys (Completely free and secure)
 1) Create a Groq account and get a api key
 2) Create a Livekit account